Narthur/ohc-handbook/Section 3 - Academics.md

 ## Challenge Exams

-With the approval of the OHC Academic Affairs Committee, students may be allowed to take challenge exams for certain courses.
+With the approval of the OHC Academic Affairs Committee, students may be allowed to take challenge exams for certain general education requirements.
 Up to 6 hours of credit may be granted for exams.
 This is in addition to hours granted for challenging classes in the practical arts.
 Challenge exams may be taken under any of the following conditions:

 * The student has already taken the course or similar courses at another institution.
 * The student maintains at least a 3.75 GPA.